List of Shadow Star characters: Mamiko Kuri

-Mamiko Kuri (涅 見子 Kuri Mamiko): Mamiko is a mysterious girl with cold eyes whom Sudo took under his wing when he found out she had a shadow dragon, though it is never clear how he discovered her.
+Mamiko Kuri (涅 見子, Kuri Mamiko) is a mysterious girl with cold eyes whom Sudo took under his wing when he found out she had a shadow dragon, though it is never clear how he discovered her.
 She does not like to wear clothing, preferring to be naked when indoors and only using a flimsy dress without any underwear while outside her home or school.
 She tends to be rather quiet, and often considers the people around her to be inferior, much to Satomi's chagrin when the two first meet.

 Sudo eventually enrolls her at Banda Academy, the same school that Shiina and Satomi attend.
-She explains to Shiina late in the story that they possess the same shadow dragon, Sheol (シェオル Sheoru), and it is the earth itself.
+She explains to Shiina late in the story that they possess the same shadow dragon, Sheol (シェオル, Sheoru), and it is the earth itself.
 They must judge this world and make the choice of what kind of world it will become.
 It is also noted that she has no family, and seems to have been created by the earth to serve as Shiina's dark side.

-Several gang members, who kill Norio in Volume 10 and Tsurumaru in Volume 12, rape and impregnate Mamiko in volume 11.
-With all of Shiina's close friends and family dead and Mamiko's tremendous power, in Volume 12 of the manga Mamiko murders the gangsters who raped her and helped Shiina reset the world.
+Several gang members, who kill Norio in Volume 10 and Tsurumaru in Volume 12, rape and impregnate Mamiko in Volume 11.
+With all of Shiina's close friends and family dead and Mamiko's tremendous power, in Volume 12 of the manga Mamiko murders the gangsters who raped her.
+She also helped Shiina reset the world.
 They begin the world over again, with Mamiko's son as the new Adam of the reborn world.

-Her Japanese voice actress is Satsuki Yukino.